On discretely structured growth models and their moments: Identifying mechanism in essentially unstructured systems

 \section{Identifying mechanism in essentially unstructured systems}

 To conclude, we highlight the utility of structured population models for investigating the mechanisms underlying population growth.
-In \cref{sec: formulation}, specifically \cref{eq: reproduction rate}, we noted the existence of two plausible mechanisms of growth in structured populations: clonal growth (offspring have equal fitness to their parent) and regenerative growth (offspring are maximally fit).
+In \cref{sec: formulation}, specifically \cref{eq: reproduction rate}, we noted the existence of two plausible mechanisms of growth in structured populations: state-preserving growth (offspring are born into the compartment containing their parent) and state-resetting growth (offspring enter $u_0$).
 In any given experimental system, it may not be clear which of these mechanisms is at play.
 However, if we restrict ourselves to essentially unstructured systems, where one might think that modelling structure is superfluous, we will show that structured models can allow us to distinguish between these two mechanisms using only population-level information.

 Consider two essentially unstructured populations that can be modelled via \cref{eq: general model} with the restrictions of \cref{sec: essentially unstructured analysis}.
 Informed by the analysis of that section, we take $w(j)$ to be linear in $j$, so that the system of moments closes at all orders.
 Their evolution can be summarised as